 Children are welcome in the hotel's Clubhouse restaurant which offers a kids' menu, and at the Beach and Lagoon Clubs.
 Lunch at the Windsurf Hut is bound to be a hit, with pizzas cooked in a wood-burning oven and consumed on the sand.

-Babysitting is available for PHP300 (about US$7) an hour with hotel staff given 48-hours' notice.
+Babysitting is available for PHP300 (about US$6) an hour with hotel staff given 48-hours' notice.

-Baby cots and high chairs, which are provided for free.
+Baby cots and high chairs are provided for free.

 The hotel is involved in turtle conservation and supports the surrounding island communities through the Andres Soriano Foundation.
 Food is locally sourced, with organic and homegrown produce where possible, and most staff are local.

-Any pew at the Beach or Lagoon Club will deliver mesmerising sea views, or crank up the romance with a private picnic or barbecue in your casita, on the sand or on a neighbouring isle.
+Any pew at the Beach or Nama Restaurant will deliver mesmerising sea views, or crank up the romance with a private picnic or barbecue in your casita, on the sand or on a neighbouring isle.

-Choices, choices...
-The poolside Restaurant at the Clubhouse serves up flavoursome Filipino and international cuisine, with views out to Manamoc Island.
+Choices, choices… The poolside Restaurant at the Clubhouse serves up flavoursome Filipino and international cuisine, with views out to the pool.
 Settle indoors amid coconut-shell tables, Cebu rattan chairs and local lawan wood columns, or head outside to the terrace for informal dining.
 For just-caught seafood and tasty Spanish tapas by the sea, make for the chilled-out, open-air Beach Club pavilion, where loungers and shaded seats face the sand (the huevos rancheros are delicious).
-Alternatively, the Lagoon Club specialises in Vietnamese cuisine.
+Alternatively, Nama Restaurant specialises in Japanese cuisine.
 Don't miss Pizza at the Windsurf Hut, where thin-crust pizza are whipped up in a wood-fired oven for munching by the waves.
 The chocolate and strawberry one rocks.

 Fancy some star-gazing with your sangria?
 At the Lobby Bar in a corner of the Clubhouse knowledgable staff can point out the constellations while you peer through the terrace telescope.
 Enjoy an apéritif at the marble-topped bar or an after-dinner liqueur with a cigar on the terrace, often accompanied by live music by local guitarists or harpists (guitars are big news in the Philippines).
 There's also the floating Kawayan pontoon bar if you don't mind swimming out to enjoy your liquid refreshment.